 Dog Groomers care for dogs of all ages, shapes and sizes.
-Responsible for washing, clipping, grooming and styling their fur, as well as cleaning and clipping their claws helping them live comfortably and look fabulous.
+They are responsible for washing, clipping, grooming and styling their fur, as well as cleaning and clipping their claws, helping them live comfortably and look fabulous.

 If you’re great with human and canine customers, have a steady hand and lots of patience, this career could be a match made in heaven.